Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Simulation results

-Fig. \ref{Power_vs_EE(eta)} shows the energy efficiency of the D2D pair versus the BS's transmit power under different $\eta$ assumptions, where $K = 3$, $M = 10$ and $R_{min} = 0.1$ bps/Hz.
-Consistent with intuition, the higher RF energy conversion efficiency the hardware can provide, the better energy efficiency can be obtained.

-Fig. \ref{Power_vs_Rmin} illustrates the relationship between the D2D pair's energy efficiency and the downlink users' QoS requirement $R_{min}$.
-In this experiment, the number of downlink users and the transmit power of the BS are set to $K = 4$ and $P_{max} = 20$ dBm respectively.
-It can be observed that the energy efficiency is slightly decreasing with the increased $R_{min}$.
-This is because, in the considered NOMA system, the signal transmitted by $D_t$ will interfere with the reception of downlink users' signals.
-Therefore, the transmit power of $D_t$ needs to be restricted more tight if the downlink users' QoS requirement $R_{min}$ is higher.

-Fig. \ref{imperfect CSI} illustrates the different performances that can provide by the proposed algorithm and DDPG when the channel estimation accuracy is variant.
-In these simulations, we set $K = 4$, $M = 10$, $\eta = 0.1$ and $R_{min} = 0.1$ bps/Hz.
-Channels (i.e., $\h_k$ and $h_{dd}$) and channel estimation errors (i.e., $\be_k$ and $\epsilon_{dd}$) are used the same for both proposed algorithm and DDPG.
-It can be seen that if channel estimation is perfect or only has slight errors (i.e., Fig. \ref{imperfect CSI}(a) and Fig. \ref{imperfect CSI}(b)), the proposed algorithm outperforms DDPG-based algorithm.
-In contrast, when channel estimation error is severe (i.e., Fig. \ref{imperfect CSI}(c) and Fig. \ref{imperfect CSI}(d)), the DDPG-based algorithm can demonstrate its superiority to mitigate the error caused performance degradation.
-On the other hand, unlike the scenario where channel estimation is perfect, the energy efficiency of the D2D pair is first slightly increasing and then decreases with the increase of BS's transmit power when channel estimation error exists.
+Fig. \ref{imperfect CSI} illustrates the different performances that can provide by the proposed PFP algorithm and DDPG when the channel estimation accuracy is various.
+In these simulations, we set $K = 3$, $M = 16$ and $R_{min} = 0.1$ bps/Hz.
+Channels (i.e., $\h_k$ and $h_{dd}$) and channel estimation errors (i.e., $\be_k$ and $\epsilon_{dd}$) are used the same for both the proposed algorithm and DDPG.
+An interesting and important observation is that if channel estimation is perfect or only has slight errors (i.e., $\sigma_{\epsilon} = 0$ and $\sigma_{\epsilon} = 0.001$), the proposed algorithm outperforms DDPG-based algorithm, however, when channel estimation error is severe (i.e., $\sigma_{\epsilon} = 0.005$ and $\sigma_{\epsilon} = 0.01$), the DDPG-based algorithm can provide its better robustness to mitigate the channel estimation error caused performance degradation.
+On the other hand, unlike the scenario where channel estimation is perfect, the slope decreases with the increase of channel estimation error.
 This is because when the BS's transmit power increases, the power of channel estimation error caused interference increases as well.
-Therefore, communication resources will be allocated to downlink users more to guarantee their QoS, which hinders the improvement of the energy efficiency of the D2D pair.
+Therefore, communication resources will need to be tilted toward downlink users more to guarantee their QoS, which hinders the improvement of the energy efficiency of the D2D pair.

+Fig. \ref{Power_vs_EE(diffM)} shows the energy efficiency versus the number of antennas.
+In this simulation, the parameters are set as follows: $K = 4$ and $R_{min} = 0.1$ bps/Hz.
+To clearly demonstrate differences between different simulations, we plot curves separately into three sub-figures.
+It can be observed that the NOMA scheme significantly outperforms OMA scheme, even severe channel estimation error is introduced.
+Benefiting from the spatial diversity, deploying more antennas results in higher D2D pair energy efficiency.
+However, simply increasing the number of antennas is might not a wise and efficient scheme to improve energy efficiency.
+Hence, the trade-off between cost and performance improvement is crucial and needs to be considered when designing the system.